NapthaAI/naptha-sdk/README.md

 - Deploy and run agents, tools, environments and other modules on Naptha Nodes (via a public/private keypair)
 - Access and interact with the Naptha Hub's features and services (via a username and password)

 The simplest way to create a new account is through the interactive CLI.
-Run the following command:
+The following command will prompt you to create an account by entering a username and password (it also automatically generates a private key and stores it in your .env file):

 ```bash
 naptha signup